 The Xinda Screw lock climbing carabiner comes with 5 pieces per pack at a very great price that is affordable.
 You get a 30 day no reason returns 90 days money back warranty for product quality related issues.
 You can buy the locking carabiner without worry.

 - Aluminum I beam construction

-- Wide gate opening; can be used for two ropes, reduces rope friction with the climbing gear
+- A wide gate opening; can be used for two ropes, and reduces rope friction with the climbing gear

 - No sharp edges; can be used as belay devices